fbsql/fbsql/README.md

 <a id="add_simple_role_based_authorization"></a>
 <h1>Authorization</h1>
 <p>
-In this chapter we will learn how to add simple role-based authorization to our CONNECT TO statement.<br>
+In this chapter we will learn how to add simple role-based authorization to our <code>CONNECT TO</code> statement.<br>
 We are going to authenticate our users by username and password, and authorize by role.
 </p>